 Watch the sunset

 Sunsets in Santorini are totally out of this world!
 If you are in Santorini, try to watch as much sunsets as possible!
 Luckily you have many great viewpoints along the caldera.
-Oia is the most famous place for sunset watching, but Fira, Imerovigli and Akrotiri have some amazing viewpoints as well.
+Oia is known as one of the most beautiful cities in Europe and it’s also the most famous place for sunset watching on Santorini.
+However, Fira, Imerovigli and Akrotiri have some amazing viewpoints as well!
 For a more detailed guide check out my post about the best places to watch the sunset in Santorini!

 Go on a boat tour